paraglider-project/paraglider/pkg/azure/README.md

      ```

 3. Handling ARM Requests:
    - If your new API needs to make ARM requests, check if the required functionality is already implemented in `sdk_handler.go`.
 If not, add a new function in the handler that wraps the Azure request.
 Call this new function from the `plugin` file.
-Any helper functionalities relevant only to Invisinets and the server can remain in `plugin`.
+Any helper functionalities relevant only to Paraglider and the server can remain in `plugin`.

 4. Interface and Mock Implementation:
    - If you add a function in the handler, add its definition to the `AzureSDKHandler` interface in `sdk_handler.go`.